0dayInc/csi/README.md

 ### **Call to Arms** ###
 If you're willing to provide access to commercial security tools (e.g. Rapid7's Nexpose, Tenable Nessus, QualysGuard, HP WebInspect, IBM Appscan, etc) please PM us as this will continue to promote CSIs interoperability w/ industry-recognized security tools moving forward.
+Additionally if you want to contribute to this framework's success, [we've made it very easy to do](https://cash.me/$fundcsi)

 ### **Intro** ###